FAQs for Current Undergrads

 If you are a SEAS student, you can double-count a major course toward your minor.
 If you are a Barnard student, double-counting is not allowed because Barnard does not allow double-counting.
 If you are a CC or GS student, you may double-count the following CS requirements with another major, minor, or concentration:

-- Any Calculus courses (including Honors Math A and B)
+- Any calculus courses (including Honors Math A and B)

-- Linear Algebra (COMS 3251, MATH 2010)
+- One Linear Algebra course

 Honors Data Structures is worth 4 points and has a mandatory recitation session in addition to lectures.
 The honors course typically covers a few additional topics, such as data structures and algorithms in functional programming languages.